ETCLabs/RDMnet/README.md

-THE SOFTWARE IN THIS REPOSITORY IMPLEMENTS A **DRAFT** STANDARD, BSR E1.33 rev. 63. <mark><b>UNDER NO CIRCUMSTANCES SHOULD THIS SOFTWARE BE USED FOR OR INCLUDED IN ANY PRODUCT AVAILABLE FOR GENERAL SALE TO THE PUBLIC.</b></mark> DUE TO THE INEVITABLE CHANGE OF DRAFT PROTOCOL VALUES AND BEHAVIORAL REQUIREMENTS, <mark>PRODUCTS USING THIS SOFTWARE WILL **NOT** BE INTEROPERABLE WITH PRODUCTS IMPLEMENTING THE FINAL RATIFIED STANDARD.</mark>
+THE SOFTWARE IN THIS REPOSITORY IMPLEMENTS A **DRAFT** STANDARD, BSR E1.33 rev. 63. <mark><b>UNDER NO CIRCUMSTANCES SHOULD THIS SOFTWARE BE USED FOR OR INCLUDED IN ANY PRODUCT AVAILABLE FOR GENERAL SALE TO THE PUBLIC.</b></mark>
+DUE TO THE INEVITABLE CHANGE OF DRAFT PROTOCOL VALUES AND BEHAVIORAL REQUIREMENTS, <mark>PRODUCTS USING THIS SOFTWARE WILL **NOT** BE INTEROPERABLE WITH PRODUCTS IMPLEMENTING THE FINAL RATIFIED STANDARD.</mark>

 # RDMnet

-This repository contains a software library and example applications that implement *RDMnet*, an upcoming entertainment technology standard by [ESTA](http://tsp.esta.org) for transmission of [RDM](http://www.rdmprotocol.org) over IP networks.
+*RDMnet* is an upcoming entertainment technology standard by [ESTA](http://tsp.esta.org) for transmission of [RDM](http://www.rdmprotocol.org) over IP networks.
 RDMnet leverages and extends the widely-adopted RDM message set and provides a standard method for configuring both IP-based entertainment